One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Ōhope Beach Golf Links is one of the real gems of the Bay of Plenty.

-The course has a genuine coastal links feel, and when the wind picks up it can become a serious test of golf.
+The course has a genuine coastal links feel, and when the wind picks up it becomes a serious test of golf.
+Ball flight control matters enormously here, and the conditions can dramatically change how the course plays.

 On a calm day it’s a spectacular place to play, but when the wind gets up you quickly realise how important trajectory control and course management become.